CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

 ##### Make another empty "shell" App (or module) that:

 * e. opens a device **local** terminal root shell
-* f. uses (e.) to connect to the modem AT-Command Processor ATCoP via shared memory interface SHM
+* f. uses (e.) to connect to modem AT-Command Processor ATCoP via shared memory interface SHM
-* g. displays the results from sent AT commands
+* g. displays results from sent AT commands
 * **CRUCIAL** to our project: Please help E:V:A develop a [Native AT Command Injector](http://forum.xda-developers.com/showthread.php?t=1708598)!

 ##### [Possibly] Make another App that: